-Understand that colors behave in three basic ways : active, passive, and neutral.
-You can easily match every room’s colors to your personal desires, to your taste taste and to the room’s purpose.
+Colors act in three basic ways: active, passive and neutral.
+You can easily match every room’s colors to your personal desires, to your taste and to the room’s purpose.
 Light colors are expansive and airy, making rooms seem larger and brighter.
 Dark colors are sophisticated and warm; they give large rooms a more intimate appearance.
-Now let’s find out more about colors and what they can do to a room:

-Purple in its darkest values (eggplant, for example) is rich, dramatic, and sophisticated.
-It is associated with luxury as well as creativity, and as an accent or secondary color, it gives a scheme depth.
+Purple, in its darkest values (eggplant, for example), is rich, dramatic and sophisticated.
+It is associated with luxury and creativity; as an accent or secondary color, it gives a scheme depth.
 Lighter versions of purple, such as lavender and lilac, bring the same restful quality to bedrooms as blue does, but without the risk of feeling chilly.

-Orange evokes excitement, enthusiasm and is an energetic color.
-While not a good idea for a living room or for bedrooms, this color is great for an exercise room.
-It will bring out all the emotions that you need released during your fitness routine.
-In ancient cultures orange was believed to heal the lungs and increase energy levels.
+Orange evokes excitement and enthusiasm, and is an energetic color.
+While not a good idea for a living room or for bedrooms, this color is great for an exercise room; it will bring out all the emotions that you need released during your fitness routine.
+In ancient cultures, orange was believed to heal the lungs and increase energy levels.

-These general guidelines are a good starting point in your search for a paint color.
-But remember that color choice is a very personal matter.
-You are the one who has to live with your new paint color, so choose a hue that suits you, your family and your lifestyle.
-If you have any other tips to share, please leave a comment below!
+These guidelines are a good starting point in your search for a paint color.
+Keep in mind that color choice is a very personal matter; you are the one who has to live with your new paint color, so choose a hue that suits you, your family and your lifestyle.
+If you have any tips to share, please leave a comment below!